Emrio/bouncer/README.md

 }
 ```

-With this configuration, the bouncer will bounce all HTTP requests to the port `8080`
+With this configuration, the bouncer will bounce all HTTP requests for `example.com` to the port `8080`

-For each host, you can supply an Object instead of a number for deeper configuration:
+For each host, you can supply an object instead of a number for deeper configuration:
 ```json
 {
   "hosts": {